umer-saleem/Aqua-Lens/README.md

        cloud_firestore: latest_version
      ```
    - Run `flutter pub get` to install the package.

----

 ## **Step 8: Deploy Your App**
 1. **Build the APK**:
    - Run the following command to build the APK:
      ```bash
      flutter build apk
      ```
 2. **Deploy to Google Play Store**:
    - Follow the official Flutter documentation to deploy your app to the Google Play Store.

----

-This guide provides a comprehensive workflow for setting up Firebase and connecting it to a Flutter application specifically for Android.
-Let me know if you’d like to add or modify anything! 🚀

 ## **Screenshots**
 Check out the carousel showcasing the app screenshots: